sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 * MQ Portal on `https://10.0.0.5:31694/ibmmq/console/`
 * Event Streams on `https://10.0.0.5:32208/gettingstarted?integration=1.0.0`

+**Note**: there are some known certificate issue with the various portals on this environment.
+These are fairly easy to workaround, and will be fixed in a later release of this demo environment.

-2. The environment you are using consists of 9 different nodes.
+2. The environment you are using is the same environment used with the CIP Bootcamp.
+It consists of 9 different nodes.
 8 of which are ICP Nodes and one is a developer image that you will be using to access the ICP User Interfaces.
 You can access this VM directly using the Skytap interface to use the X-Windows based components.
+The biggest difference with this environment vs what you used at the bootcamp is that all of the base CIP Charts are already installed and configured.

 3. **VERY IMPORTANT** It is very important you do not suspend your lab environment.
 We have seen cases when the environment goes into suspend mode, the Rook-Ceph shared storage gets corrupted.
 Also it is a good practice that you shut down ICP before powering down your enviroment.
 A script has been included to handle that for you that will be explained in the coming sections.
 When you power down your environment, you can safely use the `power off` option as the shared storage can interfere with the normal graceful shutdown method.
 So far using power off hasn't caused any problems that we are aware of.
+If you find that your API Connect environments are not coming up properly, it suggested that you run the `./icpStopStart.sh stop` script (you may need to run it more than once).
+When it stops, go ahead and run the `./icpStopStart.sh start`.
+As indicated previously, this may take ~30 minutes or so to come up.

 3. You are also able to SSH into your environment.
 You can find out the exact address to SSH to in your Skytap Environment window under `networking` and `published services`.
 The Published Services set up for you will be for the SSH Port (22) under the `CIP Master` node.
 The published service will look something like `services-uscentral.skytap.com:10000`.
 Your environment will have a different port on it.
 You can then SSH to to the machine from your local machine.